mcdemarco/cardpen/doc/index.md

 ### Card Printing Services

 * [ArtsCow](http://www.artscow.com/) prints a handful of card sizes and shapes.
 (Beware their weird minis!)
-They also print memo pads, which may be useful for scorepads.
+Not all their offerings let you set up more than one back, and some come with a pre-configured suit that you will probably need to remove from the cards.
+On the bright side, they have enticing sale prices and they also print memo pads, which may be useful for scorepads.
 [Rumor has it](https://boardgamegeek.com/thread/1760777/how-make-score-pad) that you can also get scorepads printed at some FedEx Office (Kinkos) locations.
 * [The Game Crafter](https://www.thegamecrafter.com)'s card sizes are listed [here](http://help.thegamecrafter.com/article/85-cards)
 * [Make Playing Cards](http://www.makeplayingcards.com/)' card sizes and prices are [here](http://www.makeplayingcards.com/low-price-for-bulk.aspx); they also make custom poker chips.
 * [Printer's Studio](http://www.printerstudio.com/)'s card sizes are listed [here](http://www.printerstudio.com/unique-ideas/blank-playing-cards.html).
 They also make a large variety of game mats.